 Where parents are bringing a child to baptism, at least one parent must be baptized.
 If one parent is not baptized, they may like to consider baptism for themselves.

 What happens on the day of Baptism?

+You need to arrive in good time before the start of the service.
 On arrival at St Mary’s our warden on duty will welcome you and your guests and hand out a printed service sheet which we will follow through – a copy of the service text is attached to these notes.
 The congregation have an important part in welcoming your child(ren) who are joining the family of the Church and therefore welcomed into membership.
 The congregation will promise to support and pray for you and your child and this ‘Welcome’ will be repeated at the next Family Service following on from the Baptism of your child which you are asked to attend.

 The priest will invite you and the Godparents to stand at the front of the church, facing the congregation for the presentation of the candidates(s).
 Some parts of the service will be for the whole congregation to join in; some will be for you and the godparents to answer (or the candidate themselves if they are an adult).
 For the baptism itself, the parents and children are asked by the priest to gather around the font.
 (The font is a large stone basin on a pedestal, containing the water for baptism which is right at the front of St Mary’s Church on the left hand side.)

 Making decisions and promises yourself or on behalf of others